 The Nomura Group's counterparties are from time to time indebted or otherwise owe certain obligations (such as with regards to the posting of collateral) to the Nomura Group as a result of transactions or contracts, including loans, commitments to lend, other contingent liabilities and derivative transactions.
 The Nomura Group may incur material losses when its counterparties default or fail to perform on their obligations to it due to their filing for bankruptcy, a deterioration in their creditworthiness, lack of liquidity, operational failure, an economic or political event, repudiation of the transaction or for other reasons.
-The U.S. Prime Brokerage

-Event, during which a U.S. prime brokerage client defaulted on obligations to the Nomura Group to post additional margin in respect of trading activities as well as to repay amounts lent against collateral held by the Nomura Group, is an example.
-Although the Nomura Group establishes and maintains allowances for credit losses, such allowances reflect management judgments and assumptions based on information available to the Nomura Group, which may provide incorrect or incomplete, and these judgments and assumptions may prove to be incorrect, potentially significantly so.
+The U.S. Prime Brokerage Event, during which a U.S. prime brokerage client defaulted on obligations to the Nomura Group to post additional margin in respect of trading activities as well as to repay amounts lent against collateral held by the Nomura Group, is an example.
+Separately, in the fiscal year ended 31 March 2024, the Nomura Group recorded a loss of approximately ¥14 billion due to a failure to settle transactions between a subsidiary of the Nomura Group and a broker in the U.K. Although the Nomura Group establishes and maintains allowances for credit losses, such allowances reflect management judgments and assumptions based on information available to the Nomura Group, which may provide incorrect or incomplete, and these judgments and assumptions may prove to be incorrect, potentially significantly so.